crh19970307/BOP2017/README.md

 # BOP2017
 -----
-Code for Beauty Of Programming 2017 Competition
+This is our code for Beauty Of Programming 2017 Competition.

+Our main contribution:

-Propose a sequence to sequence approach to judge the Matching Degree of question-answer pair.
+>  * Propose a sequence to sequence approach to judge the Matching Degree of question-answer pair.

-Propose a algorithm to answer a question based on seqtoseq approach and information distilling technique.
+>  * Propose a algorithm to answer a question based on seqtoseq approach and information distilling technique.

-Develop a bot service based on Microsoft Azure for answering questions of everything about SJTU.
+>  * Develop a bot service based on Microsoft Azure for answering questions of everything about SJTU.

-The project rank **13/1198** in Microsoft Beauty of Programming 2017.
+>  * The project rank **13/1198** in Microsoft Beauty of Programming 2017.